Are Coding Bootcamps Worth It?

 Ayoub spoke to BestColleges about the way hiring managers perceive coding bootcamps compared to a traditional computer science education.
 "For people who think they may be interested in a field like coding, a bootcamp is a great way to explore it without investing the time and resources a traditional four-year degree requires," he said.

-When asked how to assess the quality or reputation of coding bootcamps, Ayoub had some practical advice: "I recommend reaching out to the bootcamps in your area and seeing if you can sit in on one before you sign up, talk[ing] to people who have completed the bootcamp, and research[ing] ratings and reviews online."
+When asked how to assess the quality or reputation of coding bootcamps, Ayoub offered some practical advice: "I recommend reaching out to the bootcamps in your area and seeing if you can sit in on one before you sign up, talk[ing] to people who have completed the bootcamp, and research[ing] ratings and reviews online."

 “A bootcamp is not only a great way to learn the skillset of coding, but also to network and see what a career in coding could look like based on an individual’s areas of interest.”